ripose-jp/Valhalla/README.md

 ### nginx

-If you wanted to run a Valhalla application on port 8000, you would add this to your `server` derective in your `nginx.conf`:
+If you wanted to run a Valhalla application on port 8000, you would add this to your `server` directive in your `nginx.conf`:
 ```
 location / {
     include /etc/nginx/fastcgi.conf;